-I thought it would be a cool idea to keep track of Acumatica releases in a Google Sheet to keep track of when they happen and to get an idea of how frequent they are.
+I thought it would be a cool idea to keep track of Acumatica Minor Updates to get an idea of how frequent they are.

 Note 1: This is all based on the file dates that you can see at builds.acumatica.com.
 For example, drilling into the 19.105.0032 Build Number mentioned above, you can see that the Last Modified date was June 14th, 2019.
-So that’s the date that I dropped into my Google Sheet.
+So that’s the date that I’m tracking.

 Note 2: I wonder if we’re going to see the gap between Minor Updates continue to shrink since Acumatica got acquired (click here) and there is now even more investment money to put into the product.
 Or maybe all that investment money will go into marketing?
 We’ll have to wait and see.
 Since the acquisition closed right around the time of Acumatica 2019 R2, I’ll be watching these charts for Acumatica 2020 R1 and Acumatica 2020 R2 to see if the gap shrinks.

 Alright, I think you get the idea.
-Here is my Google Sheet, with some charts that summarize the gaps between Minor Updates for each Major Release listed below to help get an idea of how frequently they occur:
+Here is the data, with some charts that summarize the gaps between Minor Updates for each Major Release listed below to help get an idea of how frequently they occur: